 The mule’s conformation is extremely important.
 One of the downsides of breeding with our more modern horses is we can end up with a high hip which is above the wither.
 Look at the wither and the hip from the side.
 When the hip is higher than the wither it is called a downhill hip.

 What happens with the saddle is because of the conformation, not the saddle.
 The saddle wants to slide forward.
 If you prop up the front of the saddle 4 inches, you end up creating a bridge from the front of the saddle to the hip.
 At this point, the back of the saddle will begin to create problems with the kidneys.
 The extra pressure on the kidney can lead to asciteria.
 When you see the urine becoming darker, that’s a sure sign of kidney issues.

 Should I Have a Custom Saddle Made for My Mule with A Downhill Hip?

 It’s not uncommon for owners to consider having a custom saddle tree created to fit their specific mule to accommodate a downhill hip – after all, a good owner doesn’t want to cause their mule pain, a good owner wants to alleviate all unnecessary pain and discomfort.

-There are two major considerations (and downsides) beyond cost to creating a custom saddle to fit a downhill hip mule.
+There are two major considerations (and downsides) beyond the cost of creating a custom saddle to fit a downhill hip mule.
 First, any saddle created to fit would be a very ugly saddle because the tree would have to be 2 to 2 1/2 inches thick in the front to compensate for the downhill hip.
-Second, like any custom saddle, when that mule is no longer around, your saddle becomes useless to fit any other mule.
+Second, like any custom saddle, when that mule is no longer around, your saddle is useless because it won’t fit any other mule.